MentorMate/node-project-cli/README.md

 - `--interactive` - Start an interactive mode.
 You will have to answer a couple of questions so the result will be customized according to your needs.
-- `--example-app` - Generate automatically an express ToDo application
+- `--example-app` - You will have to choose between express and Nest.js to generate an example ToDo application.

 ## Features